alfonsof/aws-python-examples/awsec2instances/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

+* You can select the bucket region changing the value of `region` variable in the code.

 * Create a S3 bucket for the source and another S3 bucket for the target.

 * Copy a file to the source S3 bucket.